dylanratcliffe/puppet_ca_gen/README.md

 The ca bundle will always be created in a folder called `root_ca` in the current directory. *Do not move this as its hardcoded location is used for generating intermediates (yes I know...)*

+**BACK THIS STUFF UP.
+THE PRIVATE KEY FOR THE ROOT IS ONLY USED WHEN GENERATING NEW INTERMEDIATES, BUT IF YOU LOSE IT IT'S GONE FOREVER.**

 To generate an intermediate:

 ```